 They are an important part of the ecosystem, controlling the rat population and providing food for other wild predators.
 Removing snakes from nature can have serious repercussions.

-To remove an unwanted snake, it is preferable to contact a professional pest control service, who can do so effectively and safely.
+To remove an unwanted snake, it is preferable to contact a professional snake removal service, which can do so effectively and safely.
 If there is no way around killing the snake, be sure to take appropriate safety measures and sever the head.

 Usually, snakes will not cause a problem in homes or gardens.
 In the rare instances when a snake will require attention or removal, follow these guidelines to enjoy a snake-free home and yard.